Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees. Check out my community at SKOOL too!

 My Online Paint-making course at Skool.com

-Go directly to my online paint-making community at skool.com and skip the post below:
+Go directly to my online community at skool.com (where you can find the paint-making course) and skip the post below:

 I’m always trying to schedule workshops and other events out here at Wild Ozark, but the weather always interferes.